LlorencCB/phis-docs-community/docs/experimental-organization.md

 The use of the other buttons, <span class="btn btn-primary">Update</span> and <span class="btn btn-warning">Add document</span>, is described at the end of the next section entitled [Create an experiment](../experimental-organization/#create-an-experiment).

 ### Create an experiment

-Within the `Experiments` menu, a PHIS user can create a new experiment with the
+Within the `Experiments` menu, a PHIS user (not available for guests) can create a new experiment with the
 <span class="btn btn-success">Create Experiment</span> button.

 Tool tips are provided for some fields: they appear on the left hand side when one drags the pointer on those fields.